-- ILGA (International Lesbian, Gay, Bisexual, Trans and Intersex Association), a global association of over 600 lesbian, gay, bisexual, transgender and intersex ("LGBTI") groups in over 110 countries - ILGA-Europe, an NGO with ECOSOC consultative status that is recognized by the EU, COE and OSCE; - ILGA LAC brings together 200 lesbian, gay, bisexual, trans and intersex groups proceeding from all regions of Latin America and the Caribbean. - International Gay and Lesbian Human Rights Commission, a non-profit NGO which seeks to secure the full enjoyment of the human rights of all people and communities subject to discrimination or abuse on the basis of sexual orientation or expression, gender identity or expression, and/or HIV status: - ARC International, an NGO with a full-time presence in Geneva which engages with the UN Human Rights Council and related mechanisms to advance respect for human rights, including on the grounds of sexual orientation and gender identity.
+- ILGA (International Lesbian, Gay, Bisexual, Trans and Intersex Association), a global association of over 600 lesbian, gay, bisexual, transgender and intersex ("LGBTI") groups in over 110 countries - ILGA-Europe, an NGO with ECOSOC consultative status that is recognized by the EU, COE and OSCE; - Pan Africa ILGA brings together 41 lesbian, gay, bisexual, trans and intersex groups proceeding from all regions of Africa.
+It recently elected a board with representatives. - International Gay and Lesbian Human Rights Commission, a non-profit NGO which seeks to secure the full enjoyment of the human rights of all people and communities subject to discrimination or abuse on the basis of sexual orientation or expression, gender identity or expression, and/or HIV status; - ARC International, an NGO with a full-time presence in Geneva which engages with the UN Human Rights Council and related mechanisms to advance respect for human rights, including on the grounds of sexual orientation and gender identity.